-There is always room for desserts even if your stomach feel like bursting.
-After all the oily meat eating, there are fruits and desserts available to cleanse your taste buds.
+There is always room for desserts even if your stomach feels like bursting.
+After all the oily meat-eating, there are fruits and desserts available to cleanse your taste buds.

 Our favorite was the bobo cha cha with watermelon balls.
-It is a combination of sweet from the watermelon and the creamy taste from the coconut milk soup.
+It is a combination of sweetness from the watermelon and the creamy taste from the coconut milk soup.

-Overall, for those looking for quality but yet affordable KBBQ buffet, I’m Kim is definitely a right choice for you.
+Overall, for those looking for a quality but yet affordable KBBQ buffet, I’m Kim is definitely the right choice for you.

-However, do note that due to Covid, they only take in a reservation of maximum 5 pax.
-Seating will be up at restaurant’s discretion and special requests are not guaranteed.
+However, due to Covid, they only take in a reservation of a maximum of 5 pax.
+Seating will be up at the restaurant’s discretion, and special requests are not guaranteed.

 With that, I hope all of you stay safe during this period and go go, snag your seat now!